25 June 2022

 Before delving into dynamic programming per se, we first have to establish a few concepts.
 After all, it’s always best to know which problems you intend to solve before learning a method to solve them, right?

-As a matter of motivation, let’s start with something I am really fond of: old school platformer games.
-In our hypothetical game which is definitely not about some Italian plumber, the character does stand idle doing nothing by default.
+As a matter of motivation, let’s start with something I am really fond of: old school plataformer games.
+In our hypothetical game which is definitely not about some Italian plumber, the character stands idle doing nothing by default.
 But with the press of a button in the controller, the player may command the character to do a few things: shoot, jump or walk.
 And, of course, each of these actions activate the respective animation on the screen.
 In the best Resident Evil style, this game only allows a character to shoot while idle and also forces you to first be idle after a jump before doing any other action.
 Think of that as the time it takes to restore one’s balance after falling.
 This description may seem overly complicated on text, but fortunately the nice folks in the Comp Sci department already invented diagrams that show these transitions nicely.

 Our modeling above is an instance of something called a state machine or automata if you’re into Greek words.
 There are 4 states in which the character might be and at each one there is an available set of actions to take that transitions that state.
-More abstractly, an automaton is a system that can be in one of many states s \in \mathcal{S} and at each state, you can choose among a set of actions a \in \mathcal{A}(s) that transition the system to a new state s' = T(s, a), where T : (s : \mathcal{S}) \times \mathcal{A}(s) \to \mathcal{S} is called the system’s transition function.
+More abstractly, an automaton is a system that can be in one of many states s \in \mathcal{S} and at each state, you can choose among a set of actions a \in \mathcal{A}(s).
+Whenever you take an action, the system changes to a new state according to a transition function

 As an example, think of a game of Sudoku.
 The states are the (partially numbered) boards and the actions consist of putting a valid number in a certain coordinate.
 You start with some random board and repeatedly place numbers until you reach a terminal state where there are no available actions.

 One can argue that a state encapsulates all you must know about your system in order to choose an action, no matter the previous history nor time step.
-Indeed, if those things affect your choice, then you can without loss of generality model the problem as a larger system where the state also carries this information.
-Thus controlling a dynamic system amounts to a function \pi : (s : \mathcal{S}) \to \mathcal{A}(s) which chooses a valid action for each state.
-In the literature this called a policy, in analogy to a government taking actions to run its state.
+Indeed, if any other thing affects your choice, you can, without loss of generality, model the process as a larger automaton where the state also carries the additional information.
+Thus, controlling a dynamic system amounts to selecting a valid action for each state, that is, a function

-\begin{array}{rl} v^\pi(s) = & c(s_1, \pi(s_1)) + \gamma c(s_2, \pi(s_2)) + \gamma^2 c(s_3, \pi(s_3)) + \ldots \\ \textrm{where} & s_1 = s, \\ & s_{t+1} = T(s_t, \pi(s_t)), \\ \end{array}
+\begin{array}{rl} v^\pi(s) = & c(s_0, \pi(s_0)) + \gamma c(s_1, \pi(s_1)) + \gamma^2 c(s_2, \pi(s_2)) + \ldots \\ \textrm{where} & s_0 = s, \\ & s_{t+1} = T(s_t, \pi(s_t)), \\ \end{array}

-Besides its practical interpretation, the discount factor \gamma also plays a significant role from the mathematical point of view.
-If |\gamma| < 1 and the costs are uniformly bounded (which is the case for a finite action space, for example) we can guarantee that the series defining v^\pi converges for any policy and initial state.
-That is, suppose that exists M > 0 such that
+Besides from its practical interpretation, the discount factor \gamma also plays a significant role from the analytical point of view.
+If |\gamma| < 1 and the costs are uniformly bounded (which is the case for a finite action space, for example) we can guarantee that the series defining v^\pi converges for any choice of actions and initial state.
+That is, suppose there exists M > 0 such that

 \forall s \in \mathcal{S}, a \in \mathcal{A}(s),\, |c(s, a)| \le M.